-Besides using easy to read fonts, when it comes to customizing the type of your word art, please keep the following simple rules in mind:

-- Never use all caps when using a script font. - But, using all caps when using a basic font is a good idea.

-• Never add a layer style to your type.
+Number five, how you customize the type is important.
+Besides using easy to read fonts, when it comes to customizing the type of your word art, please keep the following simple rules in mind.
+Never use all caps when using a script font.
+But, using all caps when using a basic font is a good idea.
+Never add a layer style to your type.
 This is not the place to add a drop shadow or embossing to your type.
-That would not make for a realistic looking paper strip.
+That would not make for realistic looking paper strips.